Australian Open: Roger Federer's not a spent force yet

-Swiss ace wants to prove he can still win Grand Slams after making a winning start at Australian Open
+Swiss tennis ace and four-time winner is more than eager to prove that he can still win Grand Slams after making a brilliant winning start under his new coach Edberg

 Melbourne: Roger Federer says he’s ready to prove he’s not a spent force after making a winning start under new coach Stefan Edberg at the Australian Open yesterday.

 Roger Federer returns to James Duckworth during the Australian Open first round yesterday.
 Pic/AFP

 The Swiss 17-time Grand Slam title winner made light work of Australian wildcard James Duckworth, winning 6-4, 6-4, 6-2 in one hour 46 minutes in heatwave conditions on Rod Laver Arena.